 - sexual and reproductive health and rights

 - reproductive justice

 Susan completed her joint-PhD in Gender and Diversity at the VUB and Ghent University (2015-2020).
 As part of her doctoral research, she designed and implemented an interdisciplinary research project on infertility in The Gambia and Senegal.
 From 2013 to 2015, she worked as a social scientist at the Medical Anthropology Unit at the Institute of Tropical medicine.
 During this time she was responsible for the design and implementation of several research projects on malaria and maternal health in The Gambia, Benin and Burkina Faso.

 She holds a bachelor in Sociology (Ghent University), a master in social and cultural anthropology with a specialization in African studies (University of Leuven) and an advanced master in development studies (Ghent University).
 During her bachelor, she spent a year as Erasmus student at the University of Paris X Nanterre, Department of Sociology.
 As student she conducted several qualitative research projects on people with a disability in Belgium, and alternative forms of tourism in Ghana and Jordan.

-Alongside academic research, Susan has been teaching several courses on gender, sexuality and development and giving workshops on qualitative and mixed-method research within public health in Europe, Sub-Sahara Africa and South-East Asia.
+Alongside academic research, Susan is also a research professor at the VUB, where she teaches several courses on gender, sexuality and development and giving workshops on qualitative and mixed-method research within public health in Europe, Sub-Sahara Africa and South-East Asia.